abde0103/Data-anonymization/README.md

 # Data-anonymization

 ## Scenario
-As a Data Scientist in an industry that deals with private data The (legal, not moral) problem is that the data comes from many countries, which don’t have the same legislation regarding private data, and some users probably did not agree to give away their private data to other companies that work with us.
+As a Data Scientist in an industry that deals with private data the (legal, not moral) problem is that the data comes from many countries, which don’t have the same legislation regarding private data, and some users probably did not agree to give away their private data to other companies that work with us.
 The aim of this project is to anonymize all these texts to